Camp Speicher: Ground units

-ISIL attack
+2014 massacre

 By mid June 2014, Tikrit was overrun by the militant group Islamic State in Iraq and the Levant (ISIL).
 Iraqi Air Force cadets reported that many of the camp's officers fled as ISIS approached, and, as a result, several thousand Shia cadets and other personnel abandoned their uniforms and began to walk toward Baghdad.
 Several miles from the camp, they were confronted and taken prisoners by approximately fifty ISIL militants in armored vehicles.
 Following their capture, about 1,700 were killed in mass shooting executions.
 A video released by ISIL in July showed the executions done in several locations including shooting the cadets in trenches and then throwing the bodies in the River Tigris.
 In early September, corpses were seen floating on the surface.
 Very few managed to escape unharmed and survive.

 Camp Speicher was contested throughout the summer of 2014.
 The Daily Telegraph reported in June that Speicher was at one point under the control of ISIL, but according to later accounts, ISIL never captured the airfield.

 On 17 July, following the Iraqi Army's defeat in the First Battle of Tikrit, insurgents launched an assault on the camp, where an estimated 700 government soldiers and 150 Iranian or Iraqi Shia militiamen were besieged.
 The assault included snipers and suicide bombers and the militants quickly managed to reach the runway, at which point Iraqi special forces joined the battle.
 The base was bombarded and mortared all night.
 By the next morning, according to various sources, the final pocket of government troops had collapsed.
 At least 25–35 insurgents were also killed.
 Iraqi forces attempted to save the base's aircraft by flying them out, but according to ISIL 8–9 helicopters were destroyed on the ground or shot down, with several armored vehicles destroyed as well.
 The Iraqi Army denied the alleged capture of the base with soldiers from the front line reporting that Speicher was still under their control, with only three soldiers being killed, one helicopter destroyed and two damaged.
 A Tikrit resident also reported continued fighting around the base.
 Two days later, the military reported that Iraqi special forces had re-secured the base.